Care & Maintenance Guidelines

 If you have a product with Gore-Tex or Drytech, it is essential to follow manufacturer’s recommended care instructions, including keeping those toe nails clipped and filed so they cannot abrade the inner lining, which will allow water to breach the waterproof barrier and “leak” into the toe box.

+Plastic is naturally biodegradable and will be effected by changes in temperature, humidity, and prolonged sunlight.
 If you are going to store your boots for a lengthy period of time, Gaerne USA recommends keeping them in a climate-controlled environment and away from direct sunlight, to shield product materials from unnecessary exposure to potentially extreme climate changes, which may create issues such as plastic shrinkage, yellowing, soft-fiber disintegration, breakdown of leathers, and cracking.